Spain's La Liga rejects Neymar payment over PSG move - source

 "I'm here today on behalf of PSG's foundation," Qatari businessman al-Khelaifi said.

+Buyout clauses in Spanish football differ from other major leagues in that it is the player, rather than the buying club, who must pay the buyout fee to La Liga in order to be released from the contract.

+The money is then passed to the selling club.
+In normal circumstances the buying club would have paid the player the sum of the buyout clause up front.

-Spain's Marca newspaper reported that Neymar and his advisers would turn to FIFA, world football's governing body, requesting a provisional transfer to PSG.
+Spain's Marca newspaper reported that Neymar and his advisers would turn to world governing body FIFA, requesting a provisional transfer to PSG.

 The striker's agent Wagner Ribeiro had said on Wednesday that the French club was ready to foot the bill so that Neymar could be presented at PSG at the weekend.